Angel-125/EVARepairs/ReleaseFolder/GameData/WildBlueIndustries/EVARepairs/readme.txt

 Changes

-- Fixed issue where part reliabilities weren't updating to the minimum starting reliability when the minimum is increased.
+- Fixed issue where repeatedly starting/stopping engines wasn't performing the activation check.
-- Fixed issue where players gain Science even when the activation check succeeds.
+- Fixed issue where repeatedly starting/stopping converters wasn't performing the activation check.
-- You now gain 2 Reliability when a part succeeds its activation check, but 7 Reliability when the check fails, reflecting that you gain more by learning from mistakes.
+- Parts with reaction wheels can now fail, but you'll need to enable the option in the EVA Repairs difficulty settings (it's off by default).
+- If a reaction wheel fails, it will either lose one of its torque axis or fail entirely.
+- When a part fails its activation check, it can gain between 1% and 10% Reliability instead of a fixed 7% gain.

 ---LICENSE---
 Art Assets, including .mu, .png, and .dds files are copyright 2021 by Michael Billard, All Rights Reserved.